 The most important part of being an effective therapy dog team is understanding your dog’s strengths and weaknesses.
 For many animals, children can be difficult to engage with due to unpredictable behaviors, poor physical boundaries, and excitability.
 During a volunteer session at the clinic your dog may encounter times when multiple children are present at once, children may be crying or screaming, or some children may be fearful.
 If your dog is naturally afraid of scenarios like this, then they may be better suited for volunteering with adult populations.
 On the other hand, if your dog can tolerate these scenarios please be aware we will also do our best to prevent a dog from becoming overstimulated or uncomfortable during their time here.

 Think you are a good fit?!
 Here is what we need:

 - Proof of therapy dog registration and Canine Good Citizen award

 - Read and sign volunteer education packet

-After proof of documentation you will complete 1-2 observation sessions with Jenny Ventker, animal assisted therapy program director, to ensure the clinic is a good fit for you and your dog.
-Observations are based on pass/fail criteria which is available in the volunteer packet.
+After proof of documentation, you will complete 1-2 observation sessions with Jenny Ventker, animal assisted therapy program director, to ensure the clinic is a good fit for you and your dog.
+Observations are based on pass/fail criteria which are available in the volunteer packet.